-President Joe Biden is naming ‘tech hubs’ for 32 states, Puerto Rico to help industry, create jobs
+Biden names technology hubs for 32 states and Puerto Rico to help the industry and create jobs

 REHOBOTH BEACH, Del.
-(AP) — The Biden administration is designating 31 “ tech hubs ” touching 32 states and Puerto Rico to help spur innovation and create jobs in the specific industries that are concentrated in these areas.
+(AP) — The Biden administration is designating 31 technology hubs touching 32 states and Puerto Rico to help spur innovation and create jobs in the industries that are concentrated in these areas.

-President Joe Biden was set to announce the hubs Monday at the White House.
+President Joe Biden is set to announce the hubs on Monday at the White House with Commerce Secretary Gina Raimondo.

-“I have to say, in my entire career in public service, I have never seen as much interest in any initiative than this one,” Commerce Secretary Gina Raimondo told reporters during a Sunday conference call to preview the announcement.
+“I have to say, in my entire career in public service, I have never seen as much interest in any initiative than this one,” Raimondo told reporters during a Sunday conference call to preview the announcement.
 Her department received 400 applications, she said.

 The tech hubs are the result of a process Raimondo’s department launched in May to distribute a total of $500 million in grants to cities.